toppeMRI/toppemri.github.io/index.md

 ## USING TOPPE AS A GE INTERPRETER FOR PULSEQ (under development)

-Alternatively, TOPPE can be used as the interpreter for [Pulseq](https://pulseq.github.io), which involves converting a Pulseq file to TOPPE files using **'seq2ge.m'** MATLAB script:
+Alternatively, TOPPE can be used as the interpreter for [Pulseq](https://pulseq.github.io), which involves converting a Pulseq file to TOPPE files using the **'seq2ge.m'** MATLAB script including in the TOPPE distribution:

 ![TOPPE files](/figs/pulseq.png)